 Trying to improve a movement as part of a physically demanding workout, crammed alongside heavy weights or an abundance of repetitions, isn’t the best approach to building better skills.

 Instead, dial things back for a full focus on hitting a perfect rep every time.

 The struggle is this type of training is boring and hard to endure, making it hard to repeat on the regular.
 That’s where the goat day training plan comes into play.

 Goat Day Training

-Rather than beating yourself into submission with skill based work, the goat day training template will help set mini-goals to work towards.
-This improves consistency and keeps you moving towards your goal.
+Rather than beating yourself into submission with skill-based work, the goat day training template will help set mini-goals to work towards.
+This improves consistency and keeps you moving toward your goal.

 Goat Days use an EMOM (Every Minute on The Minute) format, in which you work using a repeating one-minute time clock.
-Choose a movement to repeat for the extent of the workout, or for twice the fun, alternate between two of your goats.
+Choose a movement to repeat for the extent of the workout or for twice the fun, and alternate between two of your goats.

 20 Minute EMOM

-Although in order to make this work, the workloads must be setup for match your purpose.
+Although to make this work, the workloads must be set up to match your purpose.

 Dialing in The Workloads